Local $h^*$-polynomials for one-row Hermite normal form simplices: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referee for their helpful comments.
 The authors thank the American Institute of Mathematics, where this project was started as a result of the workshop ``Ehrhart polynomials: inequalities and extremal constructions.''
 The authors also thank Ahmed Umer Ashraf, Matthias Beck, and Marie Meyer for helpful conversations at the start of this project.
-Andr\'es R.~Vindas-Mel\'endez is partially supported by the National Science Foundation under Award DMS-2102921.
+Andr\'es R.~Vindas-Mel\'endez was partially supported by the National Science Foundation under Award DMS-2102921.
 Benjamin Braun is partially supported by the National Science Foundation under award DMS-1953785.